JOURNEY-CP/LEARN/VECTOR/README.md

 ## How to use vectors?

 ## 1.How is a vector defined?
-    vector is a template which is included in stl(standard template library).
+vector is a template which is included in stl

 template:
 ```
 vector<int> v1;